sophiaaa05/PipeMania/README.md

 # PipeMania
-Program that always solves the pipeMania Game using DFS algorithm
+Program that always solves the pipeMania Game using restrictions and DFS algorithm AI project for school